coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 `npm install jwt-decode request keytar bootstrap --save`

-NB: After installing `keytar` any subsequent module installation you might result in a versioning error between your keytar installation and Nodejs version.
+**NB:** After installing `keytar` any subsequent running of the `npm install` command might result in a versioning error between your keytar installation and Nodejs version.
 To fix this, install the `electron-rebuild` package as a development dependency `npm install electron-rebuild --save-dev`, then run the command:

 `./node_modules/.bin/electron-rebuild ` on Unix/Linux based systems or `.\node_modules\.bin\electron-rebuild.cmd ` if you're on Windows to fix this issue.

-Next stepis to create an `env.json` file tohold our Auth0 credentialsfor the client, create this file in the root of your `electron-vue` project.
+Next step is to create an `env.json` file to hold our Auth0 credentials for the client, create this file in the root of your `electron-vue` project.

 ```javascript